ortus-docs/contentbox-docs/installation/commandbox_installation.md

 ![](../images/CommandBoxLogo.png)

-The first step in our journey is to [install](http://commandbox.ortusbooks.com/content/setup/installation.html) CommandBox.
 [CommandBox](http://www.ortussolutions.com/products/commandbox) is a ColdFusion (CFML) Command Line Interface (CLI), REPL, Package Manager and Embedded Server.
-We will be using CommandBox for almost every excercise in this manual and it will also allow you to get up and running with ColdFusion and ColdBox in a much speedier manner.

->**Note** : However, you can use your own ColdFusion server setup as you see fit.
-We use CommandBox as everything is scriptable and fast!
+We will leverage the CLI in CommandBox to install, deploy and configure ContentBox.
+The full CommandBox installation instructions can be found here: http://commandbox.ortusbooks.com/content/setup/installation.html.
+We will do the short version.

-### Download CommandBox
+## Download CommandBox
 You can download CommandBox from the official site: http://www.ortussolutions.com/products/commandbox#download and install in your preferred Operating System (Windows, Mac, *unix).
 CommandBox comes in two flavors:

 1. No Java Runtime (30mb)